EslamElnady0/EslamElnady0/README.md

 I am a quick learner, team player and hard worker.
 I am always looking to expand my knowledge and experience in the field of computer science, and am excited to continue growing as a developer.

-If you would like to get in touch, feel free to send me a message on LinkedIn .
-I would love to connect and chat about all things tech! </h4>
+If you would like to get in touch, feel free to send me a message on LinkedIn.
+I would love to connect and chat about all tech things! </h4>

 <br/>
 <img align="center" src="https://github.com/Govindv7555/Govindv7555/blob/main/49e76e0596857673c5c80c85b84394c1.gif" width= 45% height=95px>